replicatedhq/replicated-docs/docs/intro-replicated.md

 ## Administering

-Manage your teams, such as inviting and removing members, in the vendor portal.
+Manage your teams, such as inviting and removing members, in the vendor portal, such as:

+- Inviting and removing members
+- Managing permissions
+- Configuring authentication options and enabling two-factor authentication

 ## Management and Development Tools